ankita66666666/RabbitMQ-Producer/README.md

 #Rabbit-Mq Producer

-spring-boot application for rabbit-mq producer to produce messages and pass it through exchange.
+spring-boot application for rabbit-mq producer

 -> Used AMQP template